-A levy is the actual seizure of assets in order to satisfy an unpaid tax liability.
-Understand the process of the IRS placing a levy and what you can expect after the levy has been placed.
+A levy is the seizure of assets to cover an unpaid tax liability.
+This link explains how the IRS places levies.
+It also looks at what can be taken and what to expect throughout the process.

-The IRS has broad powers to seize property of a taxpayer who didn’t pay their tax obligations.
-Understand how IRS seizures work, what can be seized & how they can be stopped.
+The IRS has broad powers to seize the property of a taxpayer who didn’t pay their tax obligations.
+Understand how IRS seizures work, what can be seized and how they can be stopped.

-Learn how we can help you resolve your tax levy.
-We will match you with the best tax professional to help with the levy, they will act quickly to minimize the impact of the levy on your personal assets.
+We can help you resolve your tax levy.
+Connect with a professional for your situation, and they act quickly to minimize the impact on your personal assets.
 Here’s a closer look at the details.